Credit Risk Header

 Professor of Finance at the University of Technology, Sydney.

-Specialist in Banking, Credit and Liquidity Risk, Housing Finance, and Machine Learning.
+Professor Harald is a strategic partner for banks and regulators in Asia, Australia, Europe, and North America.
+He is a specialist in Banking, Credit and Liquidity Risk, Housing Finance, and Machine Learning.
 He has had influence with financial institutions that have applied his work to improve their risk management practices.
 He currently serves on the editorial board of the Journal of Risk Model Validation.
 Harry is a dedicated educator, who consistently receives excellent student feedback, and his PhD students have produced impactful industry research.
 Harry's textbooks on credit risk analytics are used around the world in data analytics courses.

 Dr. Clinton Chee